streamlink/streamlink/docs/plugin_matrix.rst

 nrk                     - tv.nrk.no          Yes   Yes   Streams may be geo-restricted to Norway.
                         - radio.nrk.no
 ok_live                 ok.ru                Yes   --
-oldlivestream           - original.li..
-[3]_ Yes   No    Only mobile streams are supported.
-                        - cdn.livestream.com
 olympicchannel          olympicchannel.com   Yes   Yes   Only non-premium content is available. onetv                   - 1tv.ru             Yes   Yes   Streams may be geo-restricted to Russia.
 VOD only for 1tv.ru
                         - ctc.ru